snowdriftcoop/snowdrift/GUIDE.md

 ### Alternative option to run the site

-We recommend the development site in almost all cases, but an alternate approach is to separately build with `stack build` and run the site with `stack exec Snowdrift Development`.
+We recommend `stack exec yesod devel` in almost all cases, but an alternate approach is to separately build with `stack build` and run the site with `stack exec Snowdrift Development`.